President

 Becky L. Noël Smith

 Becky has been involved in the field of education since 2002.
 As a former public school teacher, a mother, a community organizer, and through her academic work, she advocates for democratic policies and practices in the public’s schools.
-She earned her PhD in Instructional Leadership, with an emphasis in Social and Cultural Studies, from the University of Alabama in 2018.
-She is now Assistant Professor in the Department of Liberal Studies at California State University, Fresno, where she has the privilege of putting to use her teaching and learning experiences in her work with current and future teachers in California’s Central Valley.
-Her teaching is grounded in the tenets of social foundations, democratic pedagogy, and Deweyan inquiry, and her current writing projects focus on the aesthetic and moral dimensions of the craft of teaching and the persistent struggle to make public schools more humane.
-Becky’s most recent publication is Love in Education & the Art of Living (Information Age Publishing, 2020), a book in the Studies in the Philosophy of Education Series that she co-edited with Randy Hewitt.
-She is also the President-elect of the Southeast Philosophy of Education Society.
+She is Associate Professor in the Department of Research, Counseling & Curriculum at Augusta University, where she has the privilege of putting to use her teaching and learning experiences in her work with current and future teachers in Georgia and South Carolina.
+Her teaching is grounded in the tenets of social foundations of education, democratic pedagogy, and Deweyan inquiry.
+Becky’s writing projects focus on a Deweyan conception of soul, the aesthetic dimensions of educative experience, and the persistent struggle to make public schools more humane.
+She co-edited, with Randy Hewitt, Love in Education & the Art of Living (Information Age, 2020), and her recent work on Deweyan soul can be found in Educational Theory and Education & Culture.
+She served as JDS Secretary-Treasurer from 2020-2025 and was president of the Southeast Philosophy of Education Society in 2022.